[from Manx Notes & Queries, 1904]

 I took a walk up to the Head (Douglas) about eleven; the whole hill side was covered with nets, spread out to dry, and also to be mended.
 The dog fish (gobbag) had made terrible havoc the night before.
 Some of the men were industriously employed in repairing the monstrous breaches made by that voracious species, some few were pulling dry ling, to exorcise their boats with, or burn the witches out of them.
 Their mode of doing it is as follows:-

 " They set fire to a part of the heather, in the centre of the boat; then make wisps of the rest, and light them ; one going to the bead, another to the stern, others along the sides, so that every part may be touched by the flame" (15th Sept., 1789, vol. I., p.
 197).
 There was another burning of the witches out of an unsuccessful boat (last night) off Bank's How.
 The flames were very visible, to the top of the bay.
-Those witches that are so very mischievous, and play so many wayward tricks with poor fishermen, are undoubtedly des-ended from the famous Mannanan Mac Leir, etc. (25th Sept., 1789, vol. I., p.
+Those witches that are so very mischievous, and play so many wayward tricks with poor fishermen, are undoubtedly descended from the famous Mannanan Mac Leir, etc. (25th Sept., 1789, vol. I., p.
 207).

 TREATING THE FAIRIES.

-At every baking, and every churning, a bit of dough, and a bit of butter, is stuck upou the wall for the little folks.
+At every baking, and every churning, a bit of dough, and a bit of butter, is stuck upon the wall for the little folks.
 This custom still prevails very much amongst the co untry folks especially up in the mountains.

 St. Stephen's Day is distinguished here by a very strange custom: the hunting of the wren.
 Numbers assemble by daybreak, with long staffs, with which they beat the hedges and bushes, till they start one of those smart little birds from its evening retreat.
-They then pursue it with great shoutings,from bush to bush, till the little creature is so tired as to be taken by the hand or knocked down by the stick of one of its barbarous pursuers.
+They then pursue it with great shoutings, from bush to bush, till the little creature is so tired as to be taken by the hand or knocked down by the stick of one of its barbarous pursuers.
 It is then fixed upon the top of a long pole, to which is suspended a red handkerchief, by the way of a banner, and in that manner it is carried round the town in triumph-which serves as a pretext for begging money, or liquor, from the inhabitants.

 If they can catch or kill the poor wren before sun-rising, they firmly believe that it ensures a good herring ,fishing the next season (26th Sept., 1789, vol. I., p.
 311).